pauliacomi/pyGAPS/docs/manual/dataparsing.rst

     my_isotherm = pygaps.isotherm_from_xl(path)

-For more info about Excel parsing, check out the :ref:`reference <parsing-ref-excel>`.
+For more info about Excel parsing, check out the :mod:`~pygaps.parsing.excelinterface` reference.

 .. _parsing-manual-csv: